Growing a New Generation of Illinois Fruit and Vegetable Farmers Application

 We will provide year-long programs of classroom and hands-on in-field instruction on essential skills and information so that new growers have the knowledge to be successful fruit or vegetable farmers.
 High school and community college agriculture teachers also are invited to apply.
 There is no registration fee for participants who complete this program.

-The program for year one is full.
-We will begin reviewing applications for year 2 on July 1, 2013.
+We will begin reviewing applications for year 3 on July 1, 2014.

 (1) the University of Illinois Dixon Springs Agricultural Center in southern IL near Simpson

-(2) the campus at the University of Iillinois in Urbana
+(2) the campus at the University of Illinois in Urbana

 (3) at the Kane County Extension Office in St. Charles (in conjunction with the University of Illinois Horticulture Research Center nearby)